 Drug trafficking in Nebraska can carry severe penalties in both state and federal courts.
 Marijuana trafficking cases involving thousands of pounds of marijuana or millions of dollars are often prosecuted in federal court.
 However, interstate drug cases netting less than a thousand pounds are often charged by the state of Nebraska and carry a potential sentence of 0-20 years in prison.

 Drug trafficking penalties in Nebraska state courts for trafficking cocaine, heroin, methamphetamine and other hard drugs are much more severe, starting at 1 to 50 years and going up to 20 years to life in prison.
 Federal drug trafficking penalties are similar, starting at zero to 20 years and going up to 10 years to life in prison for base offense levels.

 Contact Our Nebraska Drug Trafficking Defense Lawyers Today

-The criminal defense attorneys at Berry Law Firm have extensive experience fighting drug trafficking charges in the state of Nebraska and beyond.
-Berry Law Firm’s drug defense reputation is based on decades of winning results.
+The criminal defense attorneys at Berry Law have extensive experience fighting drug trafficking charges in the state of Nebraska and beyond.
+Berry Law’s drug defense reputation is based on decades of winning results.
 Our attorneys support and defend the Constitutional rights of the individual, holding law enforcement accountable.

 Protect your rights.
 Protect your future.
-Contact the experienced, nationally recognized drug trafficking defense lawyers at Berry Law Firm.
+Contact the experienced, nationally recognized drug trafficking defense lawyers at Berry Law.